Arin-Grigoras/CnPython/README.md

   ## License

    This code is under a MIT license.
-This means you can do whatever you want with the code but the same license has to be in your project if you want to use this project.
+This means you can do whatever you want with the code but the same license has to be in your project if you want to use this in your project.

   ## Idea